MiMiC: A High-Performance Framework for Multiscale Molecular Dynamics Simulations: Upcoming Features and Client Programs

-Concerning the current developments of new interfaces to external client programs, we now primarily focus on the following three objectives.
-First, we strive to enable large-scale QM/MM MD simulations on current and future (pre-)exascale supercomputers by coupling to highly scalable GPU-enabled QM client programs, namely, CP2K~\cite{Kuhne2020}, DFT-FE~\cite{Motamarri2020, Das2022}, and Quantum ESPRESSO~\cite{Giannozzi2009, Carnimeo2023}, as well as making available more accurate wave function methods for QM/MM, as implemented in CP2K and CFOUR~\cite{matthews2020coupled, cfourcode}.
-Finally, we aim to implement high-performance, GPU-accelerated polarizable embedding QM/MM (see Section \ref{sec:pol_emb}) via polarizable force fields as implemented in Tinker-HP~\cite{thp1, thp2} and OpenMM~\cite{eastman2013openmm, eastman2017openmm, eastman2023openmm}.
+Regarding the development of new interfaces to external client programs, we currently focus on achieving higher performance and higher accuracy for both QM and MM subsystems.
+Thus, we strive to enable large-scale QM/MM MD simulations on current and future (pre-)exascale supercomputers by coupling to highly scalable GPU-enabled QM client programs, namely, CP2K~\cite{Kuhne2020}, DFT-FE~\cite{Motamarri2020, Das2022}, and Quantum ESPRESSO~\cite{Giannozzi2009, Carnimeo2023}, as well as making available more accurate wave-function methods, as implemented in CP2K and CFOUR~\cite{matthews2020coupled, cfourcode}.
+As a further step towards higher accuracy, we are implementing a fully polarizable QM/MM method (see Sec.~\ref{sec:pol_emb}).
+The pilot implementation will use CPMD as the MD driver and QM client and the high-performance Tinker-HP~\cite{thp1, thp2} package as the MM client.
+However, the implementation in MiMiC will be general, and support for other clients, such as OpenMM~\cite{eastman2013openmm, eastman2017openmm, eastman2023openmm}, will follow soon after.

 To achieve these goals, work on interfaces with several client programs is currently underway.
-In the remainder of this section, we review the distinctive features that make them ideal candidates for integration into the framework.
+In the remainder of this section, we review their distinctive features, which make them ideal candidates for integration into the framework.
 As new programs will be coupled to MiMiC, the pre-processing toolkit MiMiCPy will also be augmented accordingly.